meiyi-li/meiyi-li/README.md

 ### Hi there 👋

+Hi, I am Meiyi, a master student at the University of Chicago.
+I am really interested in topics such as aging, health, and social networks.
+My research mainly focuses on the social determinants of health and socioecnomic differences in networks in late life.

+Feel free to contact me: meiyili@uchicago.edu
 <!--
 **meiyi-li/meiyi-li** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...